V4Fire/Client/src/base/b-dynamic-page/README.md

 #### [pageProp]

-An initial component name to load and its key.
+An initial component name to load.

 #### [keepAlive = `false`]